Eric991005/TFSTL/README.md

 The data for this project is located in the `data/MYDATA` folder.
 Within this folder, there are two subfolders organizing the dataset:
 - The `import` folder contains data related to imports.
-- The `export` folder contains data related to imports.
+- The `export` folder contains data related to exports.

 ### Data Description